Defining your brand is crucial.

 Brand values will become the backbone to your business.
 To secure that initial attraction, you need a good name.

 What should you think about before picking your business name?
 These are some top tips:

 - Don’t be too descriptive.
 From an IP perspective it’s a nightmare.
 In the UK and EU, any mark which is descriptive of the characteristics of the mark (including its quality, characteristics, intended purpose or intended users) or any mark which lacks distinctive character for the relevant goods or services, is not capable of registration.

 - Invented words have the best chance of success.
 But they can be hard to generate and more difficult to market in the early days.

 - Single letter marks or combinations of numbers are also difficult to protect.
 But it is not impossible.

 - Taglines and slogans are not registrable as trade marks in the UK.
 This is because they don’t enable consumers to identify the business behind the mark.
 Keep your slogans for the marketing, rather than your headline brand.
 This also keeps you agile.
 You never know when you might need to pivot your brand message…

-- Think long term: investing in your brand allows your business to be more easily recognised.
+- Think long term.
+Investing in your brand allows your business to be more easily recognised.
 You’re going to spend a lot of time talking about it, so make sure it’s something you love.

-- Think about your target market – will your brand be difficult to pronounce in certain countries?
+- Think about your target market.
+Will your brand be difficult to pronounce in certain countries?
 Does it have a local meaning which could be offensive or inappropriate?